 If you have carried out your own due diligence and are unwilling to process the order, then an option available to you is to cancel the transaction in Cloud POS.

-To cancel a transaction in Cloud POS, recall the order and then go to the Actions menu and click the button marked Remove All Items And Tender:
+To cancel a transaction in Cloud POS, recall the order and then go to the Customer Orders menu (with the clipboard icon) and click on Remove All Items And Tender:

 You'll then see the following prompt.
 Click Yes to proceed: